The native raspberry is a scrambling shrub widespread in rainforest understoreys throughout the Australasian region.

-A member of the Rosaceae family, the rose-leaf raspberry boasts attractive white flowers all year round that develop into small, bright-red berries.
+A member of the Rosaceae family, the native raspberry boasts attractive white flowers all year round that develop into small, bright-red berries.
 These edible gems are delicious and tempting to pick, but prickly stems can scratch and irritate skin.

 The leaves contain essential oils and are used in tea as a medicinal remedy.
 Aboriginal people are understood to use raspberry leaf infusions to treat upset stomachs and general illness.

-The rose-leaf raspberry grows up to 2m tall, forming large, clumping thickets, often at the edge of the forest.
+The native raspberry grows up to 2m tall, forming large, clumping thickets, often at the edge of the forest.
 Tangled and prickly, this species provides crucial protection for ground-dwelling species such as whipbirds, bandicoots and potoroos.
 Studies have also shown that brush turkey chicks, a species you will no doubt see when you visit Mary Cairncross, require the safety of raspberry thickets to evade predators.

 The native raspberry truly is a super shrub!